-103 In the initial phase of an ECOSEL game, a multi-objective mathematical programming model of form $p = Max \{ f_1(x), f_2(x), \dots, f_n(x) : g(x) \le 0, x \in \{0,1\} \}$ is formulated, where x is a vector of binary 104 105 decision variables that represent the management activities that can potentially take place as part of the different alternatives.
-Functions $f_i(x) \forall i \in \{1, 2, ..., n\}$ denote the set of objectives that define the 106 107 ecosystem services and commodity outputs that would result from a sequence of management decisions.
-Lastly, $g(x) \le 0$ is a set of inequalities that impose logical, operational and regulatory constraints on the 108 109 decision variables.
-The regulatory constraints, such as maximum harvest opening size restrictions 110 (Goycoolea et al. 2009), are crucial parts of an ECOSEL model as they determine what services and at what amounts are already being provided by regulation.
-It is also important to emphasize that the decision 111 112 variables in program p are discrete and refer to the timing of 0-1 management decisions such as whether to cut a stand or not, or whether to decommission a road or not.
-The discrete nature of these decisions 113 makes the monitoring of the production of ecosystem services fairly straightforward and inexpensive.
-114 While we note that ECOSEL can be used to capture more subtle changes in forest management such as 115 116 thinning intensity or controlling species composition, there is plenty of evidence in the literature (Barbieri and Malueg 2008, Menezes et al. 2001) that public goods of only the discrete type have a reasonable 117 chance to lead to efficient provision in subscription games.
-In practical terms, offering continuous public 118 119 goods such as incremental changes in management in a game like ECOSEL might increase the modeling 120 and monitoring expenses, which are parts of what is collectively called transaction costs, to an extent that would render the game unattractive to sellers or buyers, or both.
-The reader is referred to Tóth et al. 121 122 (2006), Tóth and McDill (2009) or to Tóth et al. (2010) for examples on how exactly specific ecosystem services, such as carbon sequestration or wildlife habitat, can be captured in model p.
-123 The solution to program p in the objective space is a finite set of Pareto-efficient bundles of 124 125 ecosystem and commodity services.
+In the initial phase of an ECOSEL game, a multiobjective mathematical programming model of form p = $\max{x} \{f_1(x), f_2(x), \dots, f_n(x): g(x) \le 0, x \in \{0, 1\}\} \text{ is formu-}$ lated, where x is a vector of binary decision variables that represent the management activities that can potentially take place as part of the different alternatives.
+Functions $f_i(x)$ $\forall i \in \{1, 2, \dots, n\}$ denote the set of objectives that define the ecosystem services and commodity outputs that would result from a sequence of management decisions.
+Last, $g(x) \leq$ 0 is a set of inequalities that impose logical, operational, and regulatory constraints on the decision variables.
+The regulatory constraints, such as maximum harvest opening size restrictions (Goycoolea et al. 2009), are crucial parts of an ECOSEL model because they determine what services are already being provided by regulation and at what amounts.
+It is also important to emphasize that the decision variables in program p are discrete and refer to the timing of 0-1 management decisions such as whether to cut a stand or not or whether to decommission a road or not.
+The discrete nature of these decisions makes the monitoring of the production of ecosystem services fairly straightforward and inexpensive.
+Whereas we note that ECOSEL can be used to capture more subtle changes in forest management such as thinning intensity or controlling species composition, there is plenty of evidence in the literature (Menezes et al. 2001, Barbieri and Malueg 2008) that public goods of only the discrete type have a reasonable chance for efficient private provision.
+In practical terms, offering continuous public goods such as incremental changes in management in a game such as ECOSEL might increase the modeling and monitoring expenses, which are parts of what is collectively called transaction costs, to an extent that would render the game unattractive to sellers or buyers or both.
+The reader is referred to Tóth et al. (2006), Tóth and McDill (2009), or Tóth et al. (2010) for examples on how exactly specific ecosystem services, such as carbon sequestration or wildlife habitat, can be captured in model p.

+The solution to program p in the objective space is a finite set of Pareto-efficient bundles of ecosystem and commodity services.
 In the corresponding decision space, the solution is a set of management plans defined by the optimal values of vector x.
-For convenience, we refer to a specific 126

-127 management plan that is used in an ECOSEL game as an alternative or option.
-The projected combination 128 of ecosystem services associated with an alternative is called a bundle.
-Since there is a one-on-one 129 correspondence between alternatives and bundles, we use these terms interchangeably.
-Figure 1 depicts 130 an actual set of Pareto-efficient management plans that were derived for Pack Forest, Washington as an example.
+For convenience, we refer to a specific management plan that is used in an ECOSEL game as an alternative or option.
+The projected combination of ecosystem services associated with an alternative is called a bundle.
+Because there is a one-on-one correspondence between alternatives and bundles, we use these terms interchangeably.
+Figure 1 depicts an actual set of Pareto-efficient management plans that were derived for Pack Forest, Washington, as an example.
 Here, the ecosystem services to be sold are old-forest habitat area and carbon sequestration.
-The 131 opportunity costs are defined as forgone timber revenues.
-Foregone timber revenue provides the 132 appropriate measure of opportunity costs of a management plan for a forest which is managed primarily 133 134 for timber revenues.
-For non-industrial forest landowners who have other ownership objectives (Butler 2008, Lin 2010), the opportunity costs could be defined differently; for example as the minimum 135 compensation to forego development revenues.
-In general, given the voluntary nature of ECOSEL, the 136 137 definition of opportunity cost will depend on the landowner who is putting their forest management up for 138 bidding.
+The opportunity costs are defined as forgone timber revenues.
+Foregone timber revenue provides the appropriate measure of opportunity costs of a management plan for a forest that is managed primarily for timber revenues.
+For nonindustrial forest landowners who have other ownership objectives (Butler 2008, Lin 2010), the opportunity costs could be defined differently.
+In general, given the voluntary nature of ECOSEL, the definition of opportunity cost will depend on the landowner who is putting his or her forest management up for bidding.